ricniew/ITM-TLS1.n-implementation/README.md

 =========

 This asset can be used to configure ITM components to use only TLS v1.n.
 So far only TLSv1.2 can be implemented.
-A step by step descriptionfor TLSv1.2 was provided by IBM Support: https://www.ibm.com/support/pages/tivoli-monitoring-v6307-tls-v12-only-configuration-tep-ihs-teps-teps-ewas-components-and-ewas-default-certificate-renewal. **This** Github entry provides
+A step by step description for TLSv1.2 created by IBM Support exists: https://www.ibm.com/support/pages/tivoli-monitoring-v6307-tls-v12-only-configuration-tep-ihs-teps-teps-ewas-components-and-ewas-default-certificate-renewal. **This** Github entry provides
 - automation scripts for the TEPS related configuration changes
-- and some additional details.
+- and some additional details

 1.2 Prerequisites<a id='1.1'></a>
 -----------------